jlacar/jlacar.github.io/coding/_posts/2023-12-22-aoc-day7-part1-overview.md

 ```
 Pretty cool, right?
 Now the Kotlin code also says "**card** counts" just like I was reading it out.

+Remember what I said before about techie-speak and words in the problem domain?
+"Char" is techie-speak, whereas "Card" is not; it comes from the problem domain.

+Say it out loud: `hand.cardCounts()`.
+That is fluency.

 ### How to read code out loud

 I probably should say something about this idea of reading code out loud.
-By that I don't mean reading it out literally, as in "private val count of equals hand dot char counts."
+By that I don't mean reading it out literally, as in "private val count of equals hand dot card counts."
 No, that would be kind of silly.

 When I read the code out loud, I try to be "the voice" of the code.
 I imagine the code as its own person, someone who's trying to explain an idea to others.

 When I read code like `private val countOf = hand.cardCounts()` out loud, I'll typically _verbalize_ it as something like "the variable `countOf` gets assigned the count of each kind of card in the hand."
 I imagine that's how "the code" would say it.